Ballet BC season 30: Program 3 preview (2016)

 • Fotoeins Friday: Ballet BC Program 2 (two photos), 17 Mar 2016.

 Disclosure: No Connection, Unpaid, My Own Opinions.
 I have not received compensation for this post, and I have no material connection to Ballet BC, the Georgia Straight, or the City of Vancouver.
 Thanks to Ballet BC, Queen Elizabeth Theatre, and Instameet Vancouver for allowing access and photography.
-I made all of the photos with the Canon EOS6D on 12 May 2016.
-This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-8su.
+I made all photos above with a Canon EOS 6D mark1 on 12 May 2016.
+This post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-8su.